PrithipalKhalsa/summit-spray-site/src/pages/stories/2021-01-07-the-north-face-would-to-clarify-a-few-things.md

 ---
 templateKey: blog-post
-title: The North Face Would to Clarify a Few Things
+title: The North Face Would Like to Clarify a Few Things
 date: 2021-01-07T02:51:29.738Z
 description: ____________________
 featuredpost: true